gamesbrainiac/markserv/README.md

  - Markdown rendered with GitHub flavor CSS
  - Markdown rendered with GitHub style syntax highlighting
  - Changes to Markdown update in your browser whenever you save your Markdown file
- - Links to extermal Markdown files re-written and followed by the server
+ - Links to external Markdown files re-written and followed by the server

-##Installation
+##Installing

 Install the markserv server via npm.